 If you have a full-length mirror, use it to practice and give yourself feedback to improve your technique.
 You can also use a camera to record yourself playing and analyze areas ripe for refinement.

 Another way to obtain feedback is to ask your teacher or—if you are a member of Julia’s Violin Academy—submit your feedback video.
-Victoria, a professional violinist with a degree in violin performance and violin pedagogy, will answer all your questions and give you tips for improvement.
+A professional violinist with a degree in violin performance and violin pedagogy, will answer all your questions and give you tips for improvement.

 Learn New Violin Techniques